jeffreybergier/Blog-Getting-Started-with-Vision/README.md

     - Rectangle detection
     - Character detection
     - Object tracking
+    - Feed images/video to external machine learning models.

 ## Getting Started with Object Tracking

+We're going to built a simple project where the user taps on an object on the screen and then the Vision system is going to track that object.
+As the user moves the phone, we would expet the object to be tracked in the video frame.
+Also, if the object moves on its own, it should be tracked by the vision framework.
+Note that the code below does not represent best practices in terms of reducing the complexity of your view controllers.
+Its just an easy place to get started.
+Ideally, you would abstract most of this code into a custom object that the view controller uses.

 ### Project Overview
     - Start AVCaptureSession